carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term1/projects/p5-vehicle-detection/README.md

 <mark>Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?</mark>

 In order to detect vehicles in the complete image, we implement a sliding window approach.
-First, we implement a `SearchWindow` class, (see `cell #26`), that helps us extract the contents of an image, as well as determining whether there's a vehicle or not.
-It also allows us to **obtain the HOG features** from the pre-computed features on the whole image, see function `SearchWindow::get_hog_features`.
-This is accomplished by extracted the HOG features as an array instead of a vector.
-Thanks to this, we only need to compute the HOG features once per image and scale, which improves the frame rate.
+First, we implement a `SearchWindow` class, (see `cell #13`), that helps us extract the contents of an image It also allows us to **obtain the HOG features** from the pre-computed features on the whole image, see function `SearchWindow::get_hog_features`.
+This is accomplished by extracting the HOG features as an array instead of a vector.
+Thanks to this, we **only need to compute the HOG features once per image and scale**, which improves the frame rate.

 Second, we implement a function that takes an image and returns a list of windows in which we should search for vehicles: function `get_search_windows`, in `cell #33`, with the following properties:

- - Window size: 64x64, to match the HOG implementation and training data.
+ - **Window size**: 64x64, to match the HOG implementation and training data.
- - Overlap: 0.75.
+ - **Overlap**: 0.75.
 We tried a smaller overlap of 0.5, but the performance decreased quite dramatically, with a lot of false negatives.
- - Region of interest: bottom half of the image, so we don't search above the horizon.
+ - **Region of interest**: bottom half of the image, so we don't search above the horizon.

 An example of the search windows of size 64x64 can be seen in `search_boxes.jpg`:

 <img src="./output_images/search_boxes.jpg" height="400"/>

-**Multi-scale search**.
+**Multi-scale search**

 In order to search on different scales, we use the same function `get_search_windows`, but we **resize the image first**.
 In particular, we search at scales 1.0, 0.75 and 0.5, which is equivalent to window sizes of size 64x64, 96x96 and 128x128, respectively.
 We also tried windows of size 256x256 but turned out to be too big and returned quite many false positives.
-This scaling operation is done later on in the `SingleImagePipeline`, see `cell #34`.
+This scaling operation is done later on in the `SingleImagePipeline`, see `cell #39`, with the function `cv2.resize`.

 **Motivation for parameters**

-The choice of overlapping and number of scales was always a trade-off between number of windows and accuracy.
-The larger number of windows, the more computational time.
-However a small overlapping, like 0.5, would case windows to never have a vehicle somewhat centered, so the number of false negatives would increase.
+The choice of overlapping and number of scales was always a trade-off between number of windows (and therefore computational cost) and accuracy.
+The larger number of windows, the more computationaltime.
+However a small overlapping, like 0.5, would cause windows to never have a vehicle somewhat centered, so the number of false negatives would increase.

 The final choice is essentially the result of trial and error, using reasonable values to obtain approximately 2000 search windows over the 3 different scales.